ordovician/AsciiDocTools/README.md

 To install and configure AsciiDoc look at this article: [AsciiDoc and Ruby on macOS](https://erik-engheim.medium.com/asciidoc-and-ruby-on-macos-2bad91088ea3)

 The implementation here is in large parts derived from my MarkuaTools and PandocTools Julia packages.

+## Quick Guide
+Each file contains a function replace one logical group of items.
+All these are combined in the `combine.jl` file where you will find the `replace_all` function which replaces everything in a file.

+    julia> replace_all("filename.md")

+If you only want to replace e.g. blurbs, you would write:

+    julia> replace_blurbs("filename.md")